 By Simon Gould

 Treadmills have a terrible reputation.
+Sometimes, it can be really difficult to motivate yourself for a treadmill run.
 People who like to run outside look down on anyone who runs on a treadmill.
 When I’ve told people I exercise on a treadmill, I sometimes get a comment from people who say how boring it is.
 I explain I like it but that gets me no where!
 So lets look at why it’s considered boring and how to make it fun.

 You don’t go anywhere – Treadmills used to be punishment for prisoners many years ago.
 You’re running on the same spot so you have nothing much to look at.
 If you have a mirror like many gyms, you’re looking at the same view.
 Yet you have to concentrate so you don’t fall off and that’s where a lot of the boredom comes in.

 The time – Because it’s boring the time passes very slowly.
 This is made worse by the fact you have the timer telling you how long you’ve been running for.
 That timer seems to go incredibly slowly!
 The distance and calorie counter also take a long time to rise.
 Outside time passes quickly, before you know it you’ve run 5k and you have a sense of achievement.

 Lonely – This is especially the case if you run at home.
 There’s no one around to spur you on.
 Even in a gym, unless you go with a friend, the treadmill is a lonely machine.
 The noise makes it difficult to talk to people.
 On the weights sections you can strike up conversations, on the treadmill less so.

 No community – There are running clubs and meetings for people who want to run outside.
 You will make friends with people who have a lot in common with.
 You wouldn’t really meet someone to run on a treadmill.
 Like the lonely part above, you’re really on your own and boredom occurs quickly.